Skip to main content

 Consistent post-closing follow-up does not mean automated drip campaigns.
 Everyone gets those.
 Everyone ignores those.

 Effective real estate agent referral strategy requires personal touchpoints: home anniversary notes, handwritten check-ins, market updates with actual insight, occasional calls that are not transactional.
 The agents building compounding businesses target 12+ touchpoints per year, mixing automated content (market updates, newsletters) with genuine personal contact.
-(For the data on why physical mail outperforms digital outreach in relationship-driven businesses, see Does Handwritten Mail Actually Work?)
+(For the data on why physical mail outperforms digital outreach in relationship-driven businesses, see Does Handwritten Mail Actually Work?.
+For real estate teams looking to operationalize this kind of post-closing follow-up at scale, see how Stylograph automates handwritten notes for real estate agents.)

 The goal is simple: when that client is ready to move again, or when their neighbor asks for a referral, your name surfaces first.
 With 40% of buyers finding their agent through a friend, neighbor, or relative, being memorable to past clients is the single highest-ROI activity in the business.